bakkerthehacker/bramqp/doc/Content.md

 - `channel` The channel to send the content on.
 - `className` The name of the class to send the content to.
 - `properties` An object containing properties relating to the content.
-See [Value Types](Value Types.md).
+See the xml spec for a list of every property.
 - `content`	A string or buffer containing the message body.
 - `callback(error)` Called once the content has been written to the socket.